HBS-HBX/django-elastic-migrations/README.md

 and then reindex into that schema, and then get your code to start using that new index.
 This process requires a little care.

-*Django Elastic Migrations provides Django management commands for performing these actions, records a history of the actions performed, and offers a conceptual layer for thinking about schemas that change over time.
-It aims to be compatible with AWS Elasticsearch 6.0 and greater.*
+*Django Elastic Migrations provides:*
+* Django management commands for `list`ing indexes, as well as performing `create`, `update`, `activate` and `drop` actions on them
+* Records a history of actions performed, and gives an easy way to add new recorded actions
+* Supports AWS Elasticsearch 6.0 and above
+* Provides a way to multiplex multiple environments into one elasticsearch cluster using environment prefixes.
+Two or more servers can share the same Elasticsearch cluster without overlapping indexes, even when using the same code.
+* Facilitates clearing out the search database between unit tests.

 ### Models
 Django Elastic Migrations provides comes with three django models: